 When the segmentation texture is selected in the Assets panel, you can make changes how it works in your effect in the Inspector.

-Segmentation creates an outline around the person identified in the scene.
+Segmentation creates an outline around the person detected in the scene.
 Use Edge Softness to blur or soften this outline.

 Adjust the outline of the person in the scene.